Dr Ignatius Ekanem joined Middlesex University in 2000. He holds the following qualifications:

-He has a wealth of experience of teaching at undergraduate and postgraduate levels and PhD supervision.
+He has a wealth of experience of teaching at both undergraduate and postgraduate levels and PhD supervision and external examination.

 He is currently teaching Financial and Strategic Management module for postgraduates, Enterprise and Small Business module; and Small Business Going Global module both for undergraduates.

 He is currently the Programme Leader for BA Business Management (Innovation) and the Module Leader for Enterprise and Small Business and for Small Business Going Global.

 He has been a Director of Undergraduate Programmes in the department of International Management and Innovation from 2013-2014.He has been a Programme Leader for BA Business Top Up; BA Entrepreneurship and Business Enterprise and a Module Leader for Business Planning and New Venture Development.

 Chinwah, V., Nyame-Asiamah, F., Ekanem, I. (2020) ‘Risk factors affecting maternal health outcomes in Rivers State of Nigeria: Towards the PRISMA model’, Social Science & Medicine. https://authors.elsevier.com/c/1c8hP-CmUpMt3

 Ekanem, I. (2018) ‘Understanding Internationalisation Approaches and Mechanisms Of Diaspora Entrepreneurs In Emerging Economies As A Learning Process’, International Journal of Entrepreneurial Behavior and Research, https://doi.org/10.1108/IJEBR-02-2018-0068.